Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 About the map

 - The map focuses on capacity at a town or suburb level.
-Across Auckland, some individual streets may be constrained due to bottlenecks in local water or wastewater pipes.
+Across Auckland, some individual streets may be limited due to bottlenecks in local water or wastewater pipes.
 We encourage you to assess the impact of your proposed development as part of your resource consent process.
-If a network constraint is identified, you may need to upgrade the local network.
+If a network limitation is identified, you may need to upgrade the local network.
 See our consents page to understand the key steps in the resource consent process.

 - We will update this map regularly.

-- While this map offers a broad overview of our network capacity, please use our GIS maps to zoom in on areas with network constraints.
+- While this map offers a broad overview of our network capacity, please use our GIS maps to zoom in on areas with network limitations.
 In GIS, click on ‘layers list’ and then ‘planning areas’.

 How we support growth in Auckland